anithag09/YoutubeHarvesting/README.md

     streamlit run YoutubeHarvesting.py
 2. Enter a YouTube channel ID in the provided text field and use the buttons to upload data to SQL or view channel info.

-Functionalities
+Functionalities:

-Channel Information
+Channel Information:
 Fetch and store channel information including channel name, ID, subscription count, view count, description, and playlist ID.

-Video Information
+Video Information:
 Fetch and store video details including video ID, name, thumbnail, published date, duration, caption status, view count, like count, favorite count, and comment count.

-Comments Information
+Comments Information:
 Fetch and store comments on videos including comment ID, video ID, author name, comment text, and published date.

-FAQ Queries
+FAQ Queries:
 Generate insights based on the data such as:
 Names of all videos and their corresponding channels.
 Channels with the most number of videos.